 2026 Fantasy Football Impact

-Boston was the second WR the Browns selected in the draft after taking KC Concepcion in Round 1.
+Boston was the second WR the Browns selected, following KC Concepcion in Round 1.

-The Browns lack of a competent QB hinders Boston’s redraft potential with either Shedeur Sanders or Deshaun Watson likely to be the starter to open the year.
+The Browns lack of a competent QB hinders Boston’s redraft potential.
+Shedeur Sanders and Deshaun Watson are expected to compete for the starting job.

-Boston’s draft position as a top 40 pick should earn him an instant starting role in the offense.
-His size should also keep Boston on the field in two WR sets.
+Boston’s top-40 draft position should earn him an instant starting role.
+His size should also keep Boston on the field in two-WR sets.
 His catch radius and downfield ability could at least lead to some big plays.

-The lack of competition for targets will help though.
+The lack of competition for targets will help.
 We currently rank him among the top-60 redraft WRs.

 Dynasty Impact

 Boston’s predraft grade as a borderline first round pick shows his upside.
-Boston can be considered in the late first of 1-QB rookie drafts.
+Boston can be considered in the late first round of your 1-QB rookie drafts.

 Learn more about Denzel Boston’s Dynasty Value